riverbed/Riverbed-Community-Toolkit/NetIM/Synthetic-Test/Robot-001-WebSelenium/README.md

 1. Download and install [Google Chrome](https://www.google.com/chrome/)

 2. Download the [Driver](https://chromedriver.chromium.org/downloads) for **Windows 32 bits** and extract it to c:\.

 For example the URL of the version **83.0.4103.39** for Windows 32 bits is https://chromedriver.storage.googleapis.com/83.0.4103.39/chromedriver_win32.zip

-After extraction the driver should be in that path: C:\chromedriver_win32\chromedriver.exe
+After extraction the driver should be in the path: C:\chromedriver_win32\chromedriver.exe

 ![Chrome Driver extracted](images/chromedriver-win32-extracted.png)